AW9920/osMDV/README.md

 ![image](https://github.com/AW9920/osMDV/assets/76056168/466618e0-05de-4815-afaa-288cf0a57a3f)

 Welcome to the repository for the **Open-Source Desktop Teleoperated Surgical Training System**.
-This project provides cost-efficient and accessible resources for a surgical training system, designed to help acquire manipulative skills and serve as a framework for validating emerging technologies.
+This project provides cost-efficient and accessible resources for a surgical training system.

-## Overview

-Modern robot-assisted surgery systems have significantly improved surgical outcomes.
-However, the high costs and spatial constraints of these systems can be a barrier to their use in surgical training and research.
-This project addresses these challenges by presenting an affordable, compact, and open-source platform for surgical training.

 ## Features